MechWolf/MechWolf/docs/source/api/hub.rst

 .. http:get:: /start_time

-    Returns start time, if available.
+    Returns timestamp signed start time, if available.
 If no start time is determined but all of the devices have received the protocol, the start time will be set as five seconds in the future.

     :arg device_id: The device id of the device requesting the protocol.